danielr-tech/DotToDotProject/en/step_4.md

 ## Adding labels

-You are now going to label each point in the plot by its position in the list of points.
+You are now going to label each point in the plot by its position in the `points` list.
 This will tell the person doing your dot-to-dot the order in which to connect the dots.

 Labelling a point can be done with `Callout`.

 --- task ---

-Use `Part` to extract the first point from `points`.
+Use `Part` to extract the first point from the `points` list.
-Use `Callout` to label the point by its position in the list of points and plot the result.
+Use `Callout` to label the point by its position and plot the result.

 ```
 ListPlot[